Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

- sanskrit only needs to be heard once; respoke until list-ened into memory boutique, where ttime is the currency exchange to keep it on the shelves, and the shelf life is influenced by the forgetting curve, hype cycle,., before hearing more as an experiment; s/put|place/throw|toss/ parts∘speech scattered on the stage (for dramatic entrance; s/graffiti/confetti fireworks/) in choreograffical ordering to exercise their necks (along the journey), but for the focus points #hypno tempo, velocity; suspense,.. atra tatra; /saḥ$/ is only possible for asti rule? asti rule exists for this purpose? s/s/ḥ/; iff prevedic sanskrit is s, otherwise pāṇini final rule is responsible #meta is aṣṭādhyāyī prakrit, within the scope of the final rule? is "this" ("now") what sanksrit is? vā? i think sanskrit needs a self-aware recursive grammar, and a sanskrit machine ('verse)
+ sanskrit only needs to be heard once; respoke until list-ened into memory boutique, where ttime is the currency exchange to keep it on the shelves, and the shelf life is influenced by the forgetting curve, hype cycle,., before hearing more as an experiment; s/put|place/throw|toss/ parts∘speech scattered on the stage (for dramatic entrance; s/graffiti/confetti fireworks/) in choreograffical ordering to exercise their necks (along the journey), but for the focus points #hypno tempo, velocity; suspense,.. atra tatra; /saḥ$/ is only possible for asti rule? asti rule exists for this purpose? rearrangement (is to sanskrit, what repurposement is to hacking) is another rule #krishnas'_arrangement(now i need to more thoroughly study bhagavad gita, mahabharata,..) s/s/ḥ/; iff prevedic sanskrit is s, otherwise pāṇini final rule is responsible #meta is aṣṭādhyāyī prakrit, within the scope of the final rule? is "this" ("now") what sanksrit is? vā? i think sanskrit needs a self-aware recursive meta(in some sense of the word(s))grammar, and a sanskrit machine ('verse; physical manifestions (celestial, biobrains,..),..)
+/hypnoeeg|neurofeedback/ can see inside a childs mind, and we can guide them along; what do they "like", "not like",.. #intelli(g(en(ce)))warez

 prabhupada
  they say h'was from india; i think i still have monkey magic on vhs, but no player (yet)